angelinas8744/sep11-freedom-project/entries/entry06.md

 Not everything is as bad as it seems.

-### Presentations
+## Presentations
+Next, I had to present my freedom project to the class.
 ### Process
 After the showcase, this felt so easy.
 I was very confident in my in class presentation.
+We had to create slides which explain our project, while also having a demo of it.
+The show had to have a hook, explanation and analisis.
+Overall, I summed up my project well, and did a great job presenting.
+Another check mark for me!

+To start off, I made my slides in order of How I worked,.
+Then, I re-ordered them in the most logical for my audiance to follow and learn from.
+Finally, I made my slides decorated and visually pleasing.

 ### Takeaways